 To date over 200 green iguanas, including some pregnant females carrying dozens of eggs, have been removed from the fragile Little Cayman ecosystem.
 In 2017 hybrid green/rock iguana hatchlings were discovered and removed, proving green iguanas pose an existential threat to our unique species.

 Monthly community searches are organised by the National Trust to humanely remove these invasive green iguanas and continue the effort towards a potential eradication.
+T-shirts are available to provide financial support for our efforts.

-Wildlife Rescue, Care and Rehabilitation
+Wildlife Rescue, Care, and Rehabilitation

-Volunteers working with the DoE provide medical treatment, care, and rehabilitation to rescued and injured wildlife with the eventual reintroduction of animals into the wild.
+Volunteers working with the DoE provide medical treatment, care, and rehabilitation to rescued and injured wildlife, with the eventual reintroduction of animals into the wild.

 With no permanent professional veterinary services available on Little Cayman, funds raised at the 2019 Easter Auction have been earmarked to provide veterinary first aid and medical treatment training for volunteers.

-In addition, the Little Cayman District Committee has committed funds for off Island veterinary services for injured wildlife.
+In addition, the Little Cayman District Committee has committed funds for off-island veterinary services for injured wildlife.

 Little Cayman District Committee of the National Trust for the Cayman Islands